Airflow Executors Explained

 When you should use it

-While arguably not production-ready just yet, the Kubernetes Executor offers extraordinary potential.
+The Kubernetes Executor offers extraordinary capabilities.
 If you're familiar with Kubernetes and want to give it a shot, we'd highly recommend doing so to be at the forefront of the modern Apache Airflow configuration.